-Purchase of 2015B Bonds at Any Time.
-The Trustee, upon the written request of the Commission, shall purchase 2015B Bonds as specified by the Commission in the open market at a price not exceeding the price specified by the Commission.
-Such purchase of 2015B Bonds shall be made with funds available under the Subordinate Indenture or provided by the Commission in such written request.
-Upon purchase by the Trustee, such 2015B Bonds shall be treated as delivered for cancellation under the terms of the Subordinate Indenture.
-Nothing in the Subordinate Indenture shall prevent the Commission from purchasing 2015B Bonds in the open market without the involvement of the Trustee and delivering such 2015B Bonds to the Trustee for cancellation under the Subordinate Indenture.
-The 2015B Bonds purchased by the Commission and delivered to the Trustee under the terms of the Subordinate Indenture which are subject to a mandatory sinking fund redemption schedule may be credited against future mandatory sinking fund redemption payments.
-The principal amounts of 2015B Bonds to be redeemed by optional redemption may be reduced by the principal amount of 2015B Bonds purchased by the Commission and delivered to the Trustee for cancellation at least 15 days prior to the last date on which notice of redemption can be mailed.
+Purchase of 2016 Subordinate Revenue Refunding Bonds at Any Time.
+The Trustee, upon the written request of the Commission, shall purchase 2016 Subordinate Revenue Refunding Bonds as specified by the Commission in the open market at a price not exceeding the price specified by the Commission.
+Such purchase of 2016 Subordinate Revenue Refunding Bonds shall be made with funds available under the Subordinate Indenture or provided by the Commission in such written request.
+Upon purchase by the Trustee, such 2016 Subordinate

+Revenue Refunding Bonds shall be treated as delivered for cancellation under the terms of the Subordinate Indenture.
+Nothing in the Subordinate Indenture shall prevent the Commission from purchasing 2016 Subordinate Revenue Refunding Bonds in the open market without the involvement of the Trustee and delivering such 2016 Subordinate Revenue Refunding Bonds to the Trustee for cancellation under the Subordinate Indenture.
+The principal amounts of 2016 Subordinate Revenue Refunding Bonds to be redeemed by optional redemption may be reduced by the principal amount of 2016 Subordinate Revenue Refunding Bonds purchased by the Commission and delivered to the Trustee for cancellation at least 15 days prior to the last date on which notice of redemption can be mailed.